abdullahcok/js-pettie-app/README.md

 # js-pettie-app
-pet finder app with using bts4
+pet finder app with using api